LuXiaoEei/BookManagementSystem/BookManagementSystem/README.md

 ### URL API

 ### localhost:8080/2/ :
-- If the url begin with the /2, it mean the following operation will to be done in the Mysql.
+- If the url begin with the /2 after 8080, it mean the following operation will to be done in the Mysql.

 1. **/add?isbn=&bookname=&press=&category=**